brooklynrail/brooklynrail-platform/content/events/2020/10/celebrating-art-in-general.md

       articles as well as monthly column for Artists Magazine.
 In 2019-2020, she was the Guest Editor for the Creative Research Center, producing a series of posts on the topic of Collaboration.
+  - person: dean-daderko
+    event_bio: Dean Daderko is a curator based in New York.
+He received his BFA in sculpture in 1997 from the Tyler School of Art.
+His most recent exhibitions, 50 Artists Photograph The Future and Piece de Resistance, were presented by Higher Pictures and Larissa Goldston Gallery, respectively.
+SIDE X SIDE, an exhibition he guest curated for Visual AIDS, explored the impact of AIDS on a first generation of artists faced with the epidemic.
+He has also curated exhibitions and created programs for Art in General, Artists’ Space, and The Kitchen in New York, and for the Contemporary Art Center in Vilnius, Lithuania.
+His writing has appeared in publications by the Studio Museum in Harlem, El Museo del Barrio, P.S.1 Contemporary Art Center, and the Australian Centre for Contemporary Arts.
+      He is the recipient of a Curatorial Research Fellowship in 2008-09 from the French American Cultural Exchange, and has been a Curator of The Americas In Residence at the Fonderie Darling in Montreal, Quebec, sponsored by the Conseil des arts de Montreal.
+Mr. Daderko was appointed critic in painting/printmaking at Yale in 2010.
 poets:
   - person: caits-meissner
     event_bio: Caits Meissner is the author of the illustrated poetry book Let It